QureGenAI-Biotech/TyxonQ/.qoder/repowiki/en/content/Quantum Chemistry Applications/Quantum Chemistry Applications.md

 The demo example illustrates both local and cloud-based execution paths.
 The local baseline uses PySCF for HF and integral computation, while the cloud path delegates these classical computations to remote servers.
 This hybrid approach allows researchers to leverage powerful classical computing resources for the most demanding parts of the calculation while focusing quantum resources on the variational optimization.

-The workflows support various configuration options and can be easily adapted for different molecules and computational requirements.
-They serve as templates for developing custom quantum chemistry applications and provide a foundation for more complex calculations such as potential energy surfaces and reaction pathways.
+The workflows now support HOMO-LUMO gap analysis as part of the result interpretation phase.
+After optimization, users can access both the ground state energy and electronic structure properties through methods like `get_homo_lumo_gap()` and the `homo_lumo_gap` property.
+This enables comprehensive analysis of chemical reactivity and electronic properties alongside energy calculations.

 **Section sources**
 - [cloud_uccsd_hea_demo.py](file://examples/cloud_uccsd_hea_demo.py#L1-L57)